-The average down payment for a house 20 years ago was 20 percent.
-Today, it’s common for people to put as little as five percent down on their new home.
-Simply put, a “no down payment mortgage” is a mortgage for which you don’t put any money down on the purchase of your house.
-Many lenders are now offering such loan programs.
+The average down payment on a house 30 years ago was 20 percent.
+In 2018, it’s common for people to put no money down on their new home.
+Simply put, a no down payment mortgage is a loan for which you finance 100% of the purchase price of your home.

-Who Is a Good Candidate for a No Money Down Mortgage Loan?
+Who is a Good Candidate for a No Money Down Mortgage?

 - Some might even need the money they save for other things such as paying off or consolidating debt.
 It makes good financial sense because mortgage interest is usually tax-deductible and rates are lower than most credit cards.
 It may also be that they need the money for their child’s college tuition.